Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 Deploying and Initializing of smart contracts:
 ==============================================

+.. dropdown::  How can I deploy a smart contract to the Concordium chain?

+    You can follow the chapter :ref:`deploying a smart contract<piggy-bank-deploying>` in the piggy bank tutorial.

 .. dropdown::  Is there a max smart contract size limit when deploying a contract on-chain?

     Yes.
 The max smart contract size limit is xyz KB (TODO: ask what is the current limit) on Concordium.